priscillacamargo/Rock-it/README.md

 ## Contributing

-For a smooth maintenance of the code base we use pre-commit hooks (through [husky](https://github.com/typicode/husky)) which check for [eslint](https://eslint.org/)linting errors and format the code with [prettier](https://prettier.io/).
+For a smooth maintenance of the code base we use pre-commit hooks (through [husky](https://github.com/typicode/husky)) which check for [eslint](https://eslint.org/) errors and format the code with [prettier](https://prettier.io/).
 Please make sure your code respect the eslint rules otherwise you will not be able to commit.

-In case you want to set in your editor the same rules used in this project for formatting (Really recommended!!!!) here are the specs for your .prettierrc.js file
+In case you want to set in your editor the same rules used in this project regarding formatting (Really recommended!!!!) here are the specs for your .prettierrc.js file

 ```
 module.exports = {